-- Mushy Pedal — If the pedal feels soft there’s probably air in the hydraulics that needs to be bled out.
-If the pedal feels loose or floppy that’s probably a linkage issue.
+- Mushy Pedal — If the pedal feels soft it’s probably due to air in the hydraulics that needs to be bled out.
+On the other hand, if the pedal feels loose it’s probably a linkage issue.

-- Odor — If you smell something like burning paper you need a clutch adjustment, and there may have been excessive wear.
+- Odor — Smelling something like burning paper means there may have been excessive wear and you need a clutch adjustment.

-- Sounds — Grinding or grating sounds may also indicate the need for repair services.
+- Sounds — Hearing grating or grinding sounds also indicate the need for maintenance or repair services.

 For some vehicles slipping or sticking may mean a clutch cable repair or adjustment.
 Hydraulic issues may mean replacing seals and gaskets or perhaps replacing the master and/or slave cylinders.
 Other common repairs include resurfacing or replacing the flywheel.